paulf81/hercules/docs/hercules_model.md

 - **`log_every_n`** (int, optional): Controls how often simulation data is logged to the output file.
   - Default: 1 (log every simulation step)
-  - Example: `log_every_n: 5` logs data every 5 simulation steps
+  - Example: `log_every_n: 5` logs one row every 5 simulation steps
-  - This reduces output file size and improves performance for long simulations
+  - This reduces output file size for long simulations

+When `log_every_n > 1`, each logged row is the **arithmetic mean** of the values from the `log_every_n` consecutive simulation steps that make up its window, rather than a point sample of the first or last step.
+This avoids aliasing artifacts that a pure downsample can introduce.
+The `time` and `step` columns (and the reconstructed `time_utc`) mark the **first simulation step** of each window.
+If the total number of simulation steps is not a multiple of `log_every_n`, the final window is shorter and is averaged over its actual size.

 ### Output File Generation